 What is Local History?

-David Hey, The Oxford Companion to Family and Local Family History
+David Hey., The Oxford Companion to Local and Family History

 If you are planning to purchase books, remember that courses with too few students enrolled will be cancelled.
 The Department accepts no responsibility for books bought in anticipation of a course.